NZBN benefits for business

 Use your NZBN to connect and interact more quickly and easily, with more accuracy, saving time and money.

 - A digital register for every Kiwi business

 Your NZBN links to the business information you’re most often asked for by other businesses, organisations and government agencies (including your trading name and contact details).

 Having an NZBN, and keeping it up-to-date, means you won’t have to keep repeating these details or advising all your business contacts when the information changes.
-Instead, direct everyone to look you up on the NZBN Register, and to create an NZBN Watchlist so they get automated emails of information changes.
+Instead, direct everyone to look you up on the NZBN Register, and create an NZBN Watchlist so they get automated emails of information changes.